mawais-afz/git-session/README.md

 - **Pull frequently** to keep your branch up-to-date with changes from the remote repository.
 - **Use descriptive branch names**, such as `feature/add-user-login` or `bugfix/fix-null-pointer`.
 - **Keep branches small and focused** on a specific feature or issue to avoid complex merges.
+- **Use Git hooks** to automate checks and tasks before commits or pushes.
+- **Keep sensitive information out of version control** by using environment variables or secure vaults.
+- **Document your Git workflow** in your project's README or contribution guidelines.
+- **Use Git aliases** for frequently used commands to improve productivity.
+- **Regularly backup your repository** to prevent data loss.
+- **Write meaningful commit messages** that explain the "why" behind changes, not just the "what".
+- **Use .gitignore files** to exclude unnecessary files from version control.
+- **Regularly review and clean up old branches** to keep the repository tidy.
+- **Utilize code reviews** to improve code quality and share knowledge within the team.
+- **Tag important milestones** in your project's history for easy reference.

 ---